icon

 Explaining Pearl Grading Systems

-PurePearls.com uses both the A-AAA and A-AAAA grading scale, and what I like so much about them both are their simplicity.
+PurePearls.com uses both the A-AAA and A-AAAA grading scales, and what I like so much about them both are their simplicity.
 Grades are based upon a certain percentage of surface blemishes allowable, specific rate of luster (the sharpness of reflections) and shape.

 The A-AAA scale is used most commonly with Akoya pearls.
 It is known overseas as the Japanese Grading System.

 Our Freshwater, Tahitian and South Sea grading scales of A-AAAA are converted from the 4-tier systems that most pearl farmers use.
 Pure converts all A-D Tahitian and South Sea pearl grades to the A-AAAA scale to make things easier to understand and consistent across the board.
+The pearl quality guide charts we have listed below will help you determine which pearl makes the grade.

-Akoya and Freshwater Pearl Grading
+Akoya Pearl Grading

 Cultured Akoya pearls are graded using the Japanese Pearl Grading System, using the A-AAA Scale with the addition of Hanadama Akoya pearls representing the highest pinnacle of the pearl type.